-Sensitive periods for cognitive and social function.
-Higher sensory capabilities may also undergo sensitive periods, once lower sensory structures have matured (Knudsen, 2004).
+Higher sensory capabilities are thought to undergo sensitive periods once lower sensory structures have matured (Knudsen, 2004).
 A similar principle is likely to apply to cognitive functions.
-One candidate example is the ontogeny of reading (Turkeltaub et al., 2003).
+One illustrative example is the ontogeny of reading (Turkeltaub et al., 2003).
 In early readers, activated brain regions are distributed on both sides of the neocortex and cerebellum.
 Between childhood and adolescence, these regions come to exclude auditory regions, leaving a more focused, largely left-hemisphere network that includes the visual word form area.
-Notably, in readers who first learn to read as adults, activity patterns are more bilaterally distributed (Dehaene et al., 2010) and are reminiscent of literate children starting to read.
-This observation indicates that adults have considerably less capacity for refinement.
+Notably, in readers who first learn to read as adults, activity patterns are more bilaterally distributed (Dehaene et al., 2010) and are reminiscent of literate children starting to read, indicating that adult circuitry has considerably less capacity for refinement.

 The sensitive-period concept also applies to social development.
 In social isolation experiments by Harry Harlow and others in the 1960s, infant monkeys were raised under conditions in which the birth mothers were replaced with artificial surrogates for the first six months of their lives.
-At later ages, these deprived monkeys displayed rocking behavior, perseveration, and inability to communicate or socially bond with other monkeys (Novak, 2008).
+At later ages, these deprived monkeys displayed rocking behavior, perseveration, and inability to communicate or socially bond with other monkeys (Novak and Suomi, 2008).
 This work supported a critical period hypothesis for social function, and it was later found that targeted interventions using peer monkeys could partially rescue the effects on previously isolated monkeys.

 Like the plight of the Romanian orphanage children, the Harlow experiments are disturbing because the degree of deprivation is extreme.
 The developmental diaschisis hypothesis raises the possibility that ASD has similarly profound effects on forebrain circuit maturation.
-The difference is that the flow of information is interrupted not externally, but internally to the brain.
+The difference is that the flow of information is interrupted not externally but internally to the brain.
 In this way, developmental diaschisis of information flow to the neocortex could lead to long-term effects that resemble those of severe early-life deprivation, even under normal environmental conditions.